recurohealth/tv-technical-assessment/README.md

 Intro:

 For this assessment, you’re free to use either pseudocode or Typescript.
 The purpose of it is to get an understanding of how you think through a problem.
 You are encouraged to ask clarifying questions and talk through your thought process!
+Arriving at a correct solution is less important than having a good discussion about the problem.
 Good luck!

 Prompt: